Braces of Perfect Matching Width 2: Braces of Perfect Matching Width 2

-\begin{corollary} Let $G\Brace{A\cup B,E}$ be a brace and $a\in A$, $b\in B$ such that $ab\notin E$.
-Then $G+ab$ is a brace. \end{corollary}
+\begin{corollary} Let $B$ be a brace and $v_1\in V_1$, $v_2\in V_2$ such that $v_1v_2\notin \E{B}$.
+Then $B+v_1v_2$ is a brace. \end{corollary}

-This corollary allows the construction of edge-maximal braces of width $2$ we are aiming for.
-We conclude this section with its second main theorem: A characterisation of \PM-width $2$ braces in terms of edge-maximal supergraphs.
+This corollary allows the construction of edge-maximal braces of width two we are aiming for.
+We conclude this section with a second characterisation of perfect matching width two braces, this time in terms of edge-maximal supergraphs.